 use commands in your terminal

-sudo apt-get update sudo apt-get install -y net-tools curl
+sudo apt-get install -y net-tools curl

 then follow the steps